fredfredfred/ah-springboot-postgres/docs/01_Introduction.md

 - One to many: Mother -> Children

 Question: What relationship has "parents - children"?

 ---
 ## ACID

 ACID is a feature of database transactions intended to guarantee data validity.
 - Atomicity: Transaction is a single unit
 - Consistency: Data wont get corrupt by your transaction
 - Isolation: Concurrent transactions do not influence each other
-  - here it gets more complicated as conflicts are possible and strategies exist (concurrency control mechanisms) to mitigate them
+  - Conflicts are possible and strategies exist (concurrency control mechanisms) to avoid them
 - Durability: Survive power outage